 They need lots of fibre and fresh vegetables or grass because they lack an enzyme which can convert food to vitamin C (Lee 2010).
 If they don’t have enough fibre in their diet, the passage of food through their gut slows down or stops altogether, which is a veterinary emergency (McBride 2011).
 Or they may start chewing each other’s hair, which is called barbering (White, 2013).
 They have sensitive digestions so introduce new food a little at a time and make sure all fruit and veg is washed.

-So their main diet (80% to 90%) should be sweet dry hay or grass, (never grass cuttings).
+So their main diet (80% to 90%) must be sweet dry hay and grass, (never grass cuttings).
 Good hay should be always available.
 Buy meadow hay or Timothy hay from West Willows or from Petlife or Burgess or Dust Free Hay.
-Fresh green vegetables such as spring greens, broccoli, kale, cabbage, cauliflower leaves, dandelion, vetch, clover, chickweed, watercress, shepherd’s purse, plantain, and groundsel.
+Fresh green vegetables such as spring greens, broccoli, kale, cabbage, cauliflower leaves, dandelion, green peppers, vetch, clover, chickweed, watercress, shepherd’s purse, plantain, and groundsel.
 Root veg like carrot, parsnip, swede, beetroot, are fattening so feed sparingly.
 Feed fruit like apple and pear only in very tiny quantities as a treat.

 Only 5% of their diet should be dry guinea pig food.
-Muesli diets are not good for them.
+Do not feed muesli diets.
 Some guinea pigs pick out the richest bit of a mix and will not eat the rest up.
 So feed pellets (nuggets), rather than mix, choosing those with the least protein and most fibre.
 As a rough guide an egg cupful of pellets is about the right amount for one guinea pig (McBride 2011).
 Don’t buy huge amounts as a time, as it is very important to use them all up before the “Best before” date – the vitamin C degrades if they are kept too long (Wolfensohn & Lloyd, 2003)

 Burgess Excel and Essential Cavy Cuisine (scroll right down website) are good pellet foods but should only be a small part of their diet.
 If you find it difficult to find green food for them in the winter, add some Vitamin C. Putting vitamin C in the water doesn’t work well: instead buy special tablets here.
 Follow instructions.
 Too much vitamin C in tablet form is bad for them (Orcutt 2005).
 Guinea pigs form strong food preferences and prefer a diet they are used to, so if you need to change their diet do it slowly over several weeks, gradually adding more of the new food (Lee 2010).

-Clean fresh water from a feeding bottle must be always available.
+Clean fresh water from a feeding bottle or a bowl must be always available.
 Guinea pigs tend to shove bits of food up their feeding bottles, so these must be inspected and cleaned daily.
 They are naturally messy animals!

 Never feed them rabbit food – it doesn’t have enough vitamin C in it and sometimes it contains additives which are bad for guinea pigs.
 If you must keep a rabbit and a guinea pig together (not recommended at all) then feed guinea pig food which will not harm the rabbit.